 4.3.
 Macchina di Santa Rosa Festival 2023 Events

 The activities for the Macchine di Santa Rosa Festival 2023 began on August 22 with the inauguration of the International Peace Machines at the Santa Rosa monastery sanctuary.
 This celebrates 10 years of UNESCO recognition of this religious tradition.
 In the days leading up to September 3, there were several novenas and other prayer gatherings in different parishes all over Viterbo.
-This year, 1,200 seats and 1,375 spots in the stands were sold to those who wished to attend the transport of the Macchina di Santa Rosa.
+This year, the organizers sold 1,200 seats and 1,375 spots in the stands to individuals desiring attendance at the transport of the Macchina di Santa Rosa.
 These were the available seats:

 1. Piazza San Sisto: Grandstand with 103 seats (€39 each)